Group Therapy for Addiction Treatment: Counseling for Substance Misuse

 - Trustworthiness that promotes openness between members and the therapist.

 - The ability to use humor and levity when appropriate to balance difficult moments.

 Some groups will employ a team of therapists to better manage sessions.
 In substance abuse treatment, all leaders will work professionally to:3

 - Link the connections between substance use and thoughts/feelings.

 - Build coping skills.

 Group therapy is a preferred option in many situations for people in various stages of recovery.
-If you or someone you know could benefit from participating in a therapy group, call to begin the process and find treatment appropriate.
+You can verify your insurance coverage now and/or locate a rehab center near you.
+If you or someone you know could benefit from participating in group therapy, please call one of our admissions navigators free at to begin the process and find the right treatment for you.